 On the other hand, the 1991 WT levied all net wealth, with a few minor exemptions (among others, household furnishings or artists' own works).
-But in 1994 the government introduced the exemption for business assets, with the aim of favoring entrepreneur investment.
-The exemption is both for property and rights assigned to individual businesses and professional persons and for holdings in companies whenever certain conditions are fulfilled.
+But in 1994 the government introduced the exemption for business assets, with the aim of favoring entrepreneur investment31.
+The exemption is both for property and rights assigned to individual businesses and professional persons and for holdings in companies whenever certain conditions are fulfilled32.
 This exemption, however, trades off with the above mentioned main objective of the Spanish WT, redistribution, as it is concentrated particularly on richest taxpayers.

-In 1993, the last year before the exemption, official statistics show that about top 1% of taxpayers held 7% of all assets assigned to businesses and almost 40% of all non-traded equity shares.
-Furthermore, the exemption has become an easy tax shelter, particularly for highest wealth taxpayers, which can re-organize their wealth and enjoy the exemption quite easily.
-When that was first introduced in 1994, only 21% of the total individual business assets were exempt.
-Since then, this percentage has steadily increased and is currently over 70%.
-Business
+In 1993, the last year before the exemption, official statistics show that about top 1% of taxpayers held 7% of all assets assigned to businesses and almost 40% of all non-traded equity

-$^{32}$ The cadastral value is assessed for the property tax.
+29 The cadastral value is assessed for the property tax.
 The declared value in other taxes checked by the tax administration only happens when there is a transmission either mortis causa or inter vivos.
 Therefore, this last value can be considered as a checked acquisition price, which in fact means the MP when the estate is acquired.

-$^{33}$ In fact, the law also foresees three possible values to take the greatest one: denomination of shares, net asset value per share or assessed value obtained from capitalize at 20% the average benefits from the three previous years.
+$^{^{30}}$ In fact, the law also foresees three possible values to take the greatest one: denomination of shares, net asset value per share or assessed value obtained from capitalize at 20% the average benefits from the three previous years.

-&lt;sup>34 Act 22/1993, 29 December, later developed by Royal Decree 2481/1994, 23 December.
+31 Act 22/1993, 29 December, later developed by Royal Decree 2481/1994, 23 December.

-$^{35}$ The exemption for business activities applies to property and rights assigned to individual businesses and professional persons whenever the taxpayer carries out directly the activity and obtains from that most of his taxable income.
+32 The exemption for business activities applies to property and rights assigned to individual businesses and professional persons whenever the taxpayer carries out directly the activity and obtains from that most of his taxable income.
 The exemption for holdings in companies, whether or not listed on organized markets, applies whenever the taxable person owns at least 15% (5% since 2003) of the company himself or 20% along with his family; the companies concerned are not operating under the tax transparency rules, in other words, they really carry out an economic activity; the taxpayer plays an active part in the management of the company; and, finally he obtains most of his taxable income from the company.

-exemption accounted for 4% of tax base in 1994.
-In 2003 this percentage rose to 32%.
-Top 10% of taxpayers accumulated 64% of all business exemptions in 2003.
+shares.
+Furthermore, the exemption has become an easy tax shelter, particularly for highest wealth taxpayers, which can re-organize their wealth and enjoy the exemption quite easily.
+When that was first introduced in 1994, only 21% of the total individual business assets were exempt.
+Since then, this percentage has steadily increased and is currently over 70%.
+Business exemption accounted for 4% of tax base in 1994.
+In 2003 this percentage rose to 32%33.
+Top 10% of taxpayers accumulated 64% of all business exemptions in 200334.
 If redistribution is an important goal of the WT, the exemption of business assets undermines this end, and also goes against horizontal equity.
-In addition, tax saving from the business related exemptions has been reinforced since June 1996, with the introduction of a new 95% deduction for business transmission among close relatives in the IGT, subject to the exemption of business assets in the WT.
+In addition, tax saving from the business related exemptions has been reinforced since June 1996, with the introduction of a new 95% deduction for business transmission among close relatives in the IGT35, subject to the exemption of business assets in the WT36.
 Therefore, the business exemption has provoked a re-organization of business assets to fulfill with the legal conditions.